 An agent or a protector service can have its traffic analyzed by all listed policy engines, or by specifically selected policy engines.
-(Note that protector traffic can be analyzed only by local or Windows-based policy engines.)
+(Protector traffic can be analyzed only by local or Windows-based policy engines.)
 Administrators can specify which policy engine analyzes a specific agent or service of the protector.